CorneliaKelinske/the_little_thinkers_space/multiuser_pt5.md

 4. Figure out how to best arrange the navigation elements with focus on what regular (non-Admin) users see.

 5. Create a second little thinker for demo purposes. create some crew. make sure it works.

 6. Create demo content

 6.1 Maybe add auth tests for second little thinker?!!!
+YEP !!!!!!

 7. Make a nice little video